-Roasted Japanese sweet potatoes served with sun-dried tomato Romesco, makes for a deliciously quick and easy appetizer or snack.
+These roasted potatoes with easy romesco sauce make for a deliciously easy appetizer or snack.

-So I’ve had sweet potatoes on the brain all week, specifically these little sweet potato bites.
-They’re roasted until crisp on the outside and creamy on the inside and served with a spicy side of sun-dried tomato Romesco sauce.
+So I’ve had potatoes on the brain all week, specifically these little roasted potatoes with romesco sauce.
+The potatoes are roasted until crisp on the outside and creamy on the inside and served with a spicy side of sun-dried tomato romesco sauce.

 Maybe it’s the weather, maybe it’s the season, whatever the reason, I’ve been finding myself craving sweet potatoes lately.
 You certainly can’t beat how versatile they are (a sweet potato is good pretty much any time of day, and prepared in an infinite number of ways).
 These sweet potatoes are Japanese sweet potatoes (also known as Asian yams) and they’re a little different from your usual orange variety.
 Starchier and less sweet, they have a light purple skin and a creamy white interior, they also roast up terrifically.

 Briefly boiling the potatoes before roasting them creates a crisp golden exterior while the interiors stay creamy and tender.
-And while they’re delicious simply roasted with a drizzle of olive oil and a pinch of salt, they’re even better served with a bit of Romesco on the side as an appetizer.
+And while they’re delicious simply roasted with a drizzle of olive oil and a pinch of salt, they’re even better served with a bit of romesco on the side as a dip.

 The best part about it, is that the flavor actually improves with a day or two in the fridge so you can make the sauce ahead of time and only roast up the potatoes when you are ready to serve.
 Hot from the oven, the slightly sweet and creamy potato bites are the perfect counter point to the spicy, smoky dip.